Shlok2/Recollection/README.md

 3. Form a reducer based on action.
 (In reducer folder)
 4. Call action function from any file you need by help of 'dispatch' from 'react-redux'

+### My Future Ideas for this project ->
+1) To add a 404 error Page.
+2) To deploy this project Online.
+3) To add a share button on this website.